BedrockStreaming/GuzzleHttpBundle/README.md

             redirect_handler: curl           # guzzle or curl
             redirects:
                 max: 5                       # Maximum redirect to follow
-                strict: false                # use "strict" RFC compliant redirects. (guzzle only)
+                strict: false                # use "strict" RFC compliant redirects. (guzzle redirect handler only)
                 referer: true                # add a Referer header
                 protocols: ["http", "https"] # restrict redirect to a protocol
+            guzzlehttp_cache:                # optional cache
+                service: my_cache_service    # reference to service who implements the cache interface
+                default_ttl: 3600            # defautl ttl for cache entry in seconds
+                use_header_ttl: false        # use the cache-control header to set the ttl

+        otherclient:
+            ...
 ```

 ## Contributing